Search Journal for New Music and Culture

 Steven Takasugi

-Steven Kazuo Takasugi (born 1960 in Los Angeles) studied composition with Noah Creshevsky, Bunita Marcus, Morton Feldman, Brian Ferneyhough, Joji Yuasa, and Roger Reynolds, as well as computer music with Charles Dodge, F. Richard Moore, and Harold Cohen.
-He received his masters and doctoral degrees in composition from the University of California San Diego and has held artists and guest residencies in Japan, Germany, France, and the United States.
-His compositions have been presented worldwide and he has won numerous grants and awards.
-He has lectured extensively and is author of many articles on new music and aesthetics.
-He currently lectures and teaches composition and analysis at UCSD and is permanent faculty at the International Summer Academy for Young Composers, Schloss Solitude, Stuttgart.
+Steven Kazuo Takasugi, born 1960 in Los Angeles, studied composition with Noah Creshevsky, Bunita Marcus, Morton Feldman, Brian Ferneyhough, Joji Yuasa and Roger Reynolds (PhD chair), as well as computer music with Charles Dodge, F. Richard Moore, and Harold Cohen.
+His undergraduate work began at the University of California, Los Angeles and completed at the Brooklyn College Conservatory of Music, City University of New York.
+He received his masters and doctoral degrees in composition from the University of California, San Diego and has held artists and guest residencies in Japan, Germany, France, Israel, Austria, and the United States.

 Creative Commons License